Andrew Vaughn Preview, Player Props: White Sox vs. Rockies

 Andrew Vaughn At The Plate

-- Vaughn has had at least one RBI in 36.6% of his games this year (41 of 112), with more than one RBI 15 times (13.4%).
-He has also accounted for three or more of his team's runs in five contests.
+- Vaughn has driven home a run in 41 games this year (36.3%), including more than one RBI in 13.3% of his games and producing three or more of his team's runs on five occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.